awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-prepare.md

-# Step 3\.1: Create a Jupyter Notebook and Initialize Variables<a name="ex1-prepare"></a>
+# Step 2\.1: Create a Jupyter Notebook and Initialize Variables<a name="ex1-prepare"></a>

-In this section, you create a Jupyter notebook in your Amazon SageMaker notebook instance and initialize variables\.
+Create a Jupyter notebook in your Amazon SageMaker notebook instance and initialize variables\.

 **To create a Jupyter notebook**